Tap the text to show or hide reading controls.

 For fuck’s sake.

-He gave up on persuading the two of them (?) and changed the subject.
+He gave up trying to win the two of them (?) over and changed the subject.

 Yujin let out a short snort.

-Even before the regression, he’d had no interest in the Grand Alchemist’s business acumen.
+Even before the regression, he’d never had any interest in the Grand Alchemist’s head for business.
+Left alone, the man would handle it just fine.

-He really had acquired a splendid sla… no, a splendid business partner.
+I really have landed myself a splendid sla— no, a splendid business partner.

 “The trouble is publicity, though.
-The expo isn’t until next year, so I’ve no way to spread word.”
+The expo isn’t until next year, so I’ve no way to get the word out.”“Well, just in case, set a few potions aside for me.
+If the chance comes up, I’ll do a little advertising.”“Understood.”

-Shin Junseok handed over a single Mid-grade Potion with the air of a man not expecting much.
+Shin Junseok handed over a single Mid-grade Potion with the air of a man not expecting much of it.

-And once he offloaded the Blood Axe, it’d fetch hundreds of millions at the least, enough to top the sum he’d borrowed from Shin Junseok over the past week.
+To rest, and to take stock of three days’ worth of takings, he gave [the Scraps] a holiday.
+There were hundreds of D-grade mana stones, and once he unloaded the Blood Axe it would bring in hundreds of millions at the least, more than enough to clear the sum he’d borrowed from Shin Junseok over the past week.

 “I’m begging you.
 The loan capital is running dry!!”

-Shin Junseok pleaded, desperate, his voice on the verge of breaking.
+Shin Junseok pleaded, desperate, his voice all but breaking into tears.

 — Is it really so pleasant?